wkumari/draft-wkumari-dnsop-extended-error/README.md

 5. IANA Considerations

-   [This section under construction ]
+   [This section under construction, beware. ]

    This document defines a new EDNS(0) option, entitled "Extended DNS Error", assigned a value of TBD1 from the "DNS EDNS0 Option Codes